raphiniert-com/volume_renderer/README.md

   - `example1.m`: creating a 2D image of a zebrafish embrio dataset
   - `example1_grad.m`: same as above, but using precomputed gradient volumes instead of on the fly gradient computation
   - `example2.m`: create a video of the zebrafish embrio
-  - `example3.m`: same as example 2, but using two channels
+  - `example3.m`: same as example 2, but using two channels and fading out one side of the average brain of the zebrafish

 They all are built upon one dataset from [1].
 In order to run the examples mentioned above, one needs to put the required file `ViBE-Z_72hpf_v1.h5` in `examples/h5-data/`.
 The scripts are setup to be run from anywhere, either with `add path` or change into the directory.